-National employment trends impact many other economic indicators.
-Early each month, BLS releases its Employment Situation Report which summarizes national nonfarm payroll employment trends for the prior month.
-DOB has constructed models to predict the initial monthly release, which include average weekly initial unemployment insurance claims and average weekly continuing unemployment insurance claims as predictor variables.
+Early each month, BLS releases its initial estimate of national nonfarm payroll employment for the prior month, making it one of the timeliest of indicators.
+DOB models constructed to predict the initial monthly release include average weekly initial unemployment insurance claims and average weekly continuing unemployment insurance claims as predictor variables.
 Unemployment insurance claims are a useful measure of layoff activity in the job market, while continuing claims measure the accumulation of individuals no longer in the workforce and thus may be an indicator of the rate of job creation.
 Thus, increases in initial and continuing claims should indicate weaker employment growth, while decreases will suggest an improving labor market.

 National nonfarm payroll employment is estimated at several levels of aggregation including total, private, private services, total government and state and local government.
-The total and private employment models are specified with the endogenous variable expressed in first differences.
-Both models include the current and prior month's average initial claims and the first difference of monthly average continuing claims.
-Additional predictors for these models include the change in the number of workers striking during the month, the lag of the change in S&P500 index, and the change in the number of workers temporarily working for census every ten years.
-Each model has three lags of the endogenous variable, which capture the persistence of the series.
+The total and private-employment models are specified with the endogenous variables in first differences.
+Both models include the current and prior month's average initial claims, and the first difference of monthly average continuing claims.
+Additional predictors for these models include the change in the number of workers striking during the month, the lag of the change in S&P 500 index, and the change in the number of workers temporarily employed by the Federal government to conduct the Decennial Census.
+Each model has three lags of the endogenous variable, capturing the persistence of the series.
 The specification and estimation results from the total employment model are presented in Table 17.